Empower America

 On national security, the group pushed for a "strong and proactive—but distinctively American—foreign policy, one that rejects both short-sighted isolationism and imprudent multilateralism.
 We believe that the federal government is primarily responsible for guaranteeing the safety of its citizens.
 Therefore, our goals are twofold: to insure that the U.S. military is prepared for any challenge it may face, and to rapidly deploy an effective missile defense to protect American citizens and allies."

-Among Empower's more notable efforts during the early years of the "war on terror" was the creation of the Americans for Victory over Terrorism (AVOT), an advocacy outfit closely aligned with pro-war neoconservative groups that helped push public opinion to support the invasion of Iraq.
+Among Empower's more notable efforts during the early years of the "war on terror" was its creation of Americans for Victory over Terrorism (AVOT), an advocacy outfit closely aligned with pro-war neoconservative groups that helped push public opinion to support the invasion of Iraq.
 AVOT eventually merged with the conservative Claremont Institute.

-According to writer James D'Entremont, while Empower America billed “itself as a 'nonpartisan, nonprofit organization,'” its board of directors was a blue-ribbon panel of right-wing pro-corporate Republicans, and the organization itself is a kind of stepchild of the Heritage Foundation.”[3]
+According to writer James D'Entremont, while Empower America billed “itself as a 'nonpartisan, nonprofit organization,'” its board of directors was “a blue-ribbon panel of right-wing pro-corporate Republicans, and the organization itself is a kind of stepchild of the Heritage Foundation.”[5]

-Among Empower America's main outputs was the yearly publication of “The Index of Leading Cultural Indicators,” which billed itself as a “compilation of facts and figures about the state of American society.”[4]
+Among Empower America's main outputs was its yearly publication of “The Index of Leading Cultural Indicators,” which billed itself as a “compilation of facts and figures about the state of American society.”[6]
 Bennett's introduction to the 2001 index stated: "By many measures, the state of our union is extraordinarily strong.
 We live in a time of peace and unprecedented prosperity.
 Citizens of America live longer, and more comfortably, than any other citizens in history.
 The average American today enjoys luxuries undreamed of by the richest and most powerful of kings in the last century."

 The report also celebrated the country's unrivalled leadership in the world, likening the United States to a "colossus."
 Wrote Bennett: "In terms of military and foreign affairs, we bestride the world like Colossus.
 Our military dominance is arguably as great as any other nation's in history.
 No nation is perfect, but to a degree unlike any other nation, we have used our power to advance the causes of liberty, human rights, and democracy worldwide."